Become an Invincible Basketball Player - with Mind Training

 Working at the mental level with players showed me that advanced basketball allows little time for conscious thought, during the heat of a game - as so many thoughts and actions are performed via auto-pilot, muscle-memory and experience.

-Great players know the their talent and on-court magic comes instinctively - from deep inside - because the subconscious controls everything they do on court.
+Great players know their talent and on-court magic comes instinctively - from deep inside - because the subconscious controls everything they do on court.

 When your mind is working for you, its all there, instinctively - belief, confidence, consistency, focus, and sharper on-court skills - brilliant passing, intercepts, shooting, intuitive rapid movement, anticipation, etc.